 NERSA has announced the revised bulk electricity pricing structure.
 A 14.
 24 % increase in the Eskom bulk electricity tariff to municipalities will be effective from 1 July 2015.
-The increase in electricity tariffs is subjected to NERSA and can increase with more that the proposed 12.2% pending the outcome of the application from Eskom to NERSA for a further 12% increase as outlined in MFMA Circular No. 75, Annexure C.

 Considering the Eskom increases, the consumer tariff had to be increased by an average 12.2% to offset the additional bulk purchase cost from 1 July 2015.
 Furthermore, it should be noted that given the magnitude of the tariff increase, it is expected to depress growth in electricity consumption, which will have a negative impact on the municipality's revenue from electricity.